 This course supports seniors in synthesizing knowledge accrued from their liberal arts studies, content areas, and professional courses with their field-based clinical experiences and also guides seniors in garnering a better understanding of the educational profession and the role they will play in it.
-This course also provides support for students as they compete the electronic portfolio required in the teacher education program.
+This course also provides support for students as they complete tasks required for licensure, including the edTPA tasks.